Dynamic Hybrid Modeling: Incremental Identification and Model Predictive Control: Case Studies

 \subsection{Research Plant with MPC}

-In this case study, we identify a hybrid model for a research plant and embed it as a controller model in a MPC framework.
-The flowsheet of the research plant is shown in Fig.~\ref{fig:case_study_mpc:flowsheet}.
-The plant comprises a large water reservoir and three water buffer tanks.
+{As shown in Figure~\ref{fig:case_study_mpc:flowsheet}, the} plant comprises a large water reservoir and three water buffer tanks.
 A pump circulates the water in the pipeline, equipped with a pressure controller (PIC 1).
 The three buffer tanks are hydraulically connected, allowing water to flow between them and the reservoir.
 Tanks 1 and 3 are connected to the circulation pipeline, and their feed flow rates are controlled by flowrate controllers (FIC 1 and FIC 2).
 By setting flowrate setpoints for FIC 1 and FIC 2, Tanks 1 and 3 can be filled with water.
 Each buffer tank is equipped with level indicators (LI 1, LI 2, and LI 3), and the reservoir holdup is measured by LI 4.
 The flow rates between the buffer tanks and from Tank 3 to the reservoir are not directly measurable.

 To control the holdups of the buffer tanks, we implement an MPC.
 The mass balance of the system is modeled mechanistically, while the flow rates between the buffer tanks and from Tank 3 to the reservoir are considered unknown and modeled using data-driven components.
 The model is formulated as follows: